jcpowermac/hanlon-wiki/slice-broker.md

      Servers =>  [master.puppetlabs.lan]
      UUID =>  3bqEiiwDhhChrdGeJmAEtW

-razor broker get plugins provide a list of plugins available that provides handoff of node to with a third party.
+Similarly, `razor broker get plugins` provides a list of plugins available that can provide handoff of nodes to a third party.

     $ razor broker get plugins